A Complete Guide to Bangkok

 How to Get Around Bangkok

 Bangkok is massive.
-We had intentionally booked our accommodation to be right down near the touristy centre so we could walk everywhere.
+We intentionally booked our accommodation to be right down near the touristy centre so we could walk everywhere.
 However, there were moments we needed some transport:

 jana meerman bangkok thailand-187